1. ICF and CSA Rules.

 5 Seeding, batches and start times.

-5.1 Day one – Paddlers will be seeded based on the latest available CSA ladder.
+5.1 Day One – Paddlers will be seeded based on the latest available CSA ladder.
 Competitive paddlers who are competing for open or age category prizes/podiums must get the race director’s consent for any batch or starting time changes.
 Seeding will be communicated via SMS and at the start area on Day 1.
 Start times will be communicated via SMS for the following 3 days.

 a.
-There will be a separate legends batch starting before the A batch at 08h45.
+There will be a separate Legends Batch starting before the A batch at 08h45.

 The following paddlers qualify as legends: